NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: Introduction

+\item Second, in many nursing scenarios, conflicts are not triggered by patients' direct and explicit requests, but rather by accounts relayed through patients or their family members.
+Such accounts are frequently infused with positional biases, emotional embellishments, or intentional and unintentional framing.
+LLMs must extract factual information from ambiguous narratives and render judgments grounded in nursing values.
+This is fundamentally different from existing medical safety evaluations (e.g., MedSafetyBench~\cite{han2024medsafetybench}), which primarily rely on straightforward ``harmful request—response'' matching.
+Hence, evaluating nursing value alignment requires the capacity for complex ethical reasoning in uncertain and subjective contexts. \end{itemize}

-To fill this gap, we introduce \textbf{Real-World Nursing Values} (\textbf{NurValues}), the first benchmark for nursing value alignment, grounded in five core dimensions derived from international nursing codes issued by the organizations such as the American Nurses Association (ANA)~\citep{ANA_Code_of_Ethics}, the Nursing and Midwifery Council (NMC)~\citep{NMC_Code}, the Nursing Council of Hong Kong (NCHK)~\citep{NCHK_Code}, and the Chinese Nursing Association (CNA)~\citep{CNA_Ethics}.
+To fill the gaps, we introduce \textbf{Real-World Nursing Values} (\textbf{NurValues}), the first benchmark for nursing value alignment, grounded in five core dimensions derived from international nursing codes issued by the authoritative international organizations, including the American Nurses Association (ANA)~\citep{ANA_Code_of_Ethics}, the Nursing and Midwifery Council (NMC)~\citep{NMC_Code}, the Nursing Council of Hong Kong (NCHK)~\citep{NCHK_Code}, and the Chinese Nursing Association (CNA)~\citep{CNA_Ethics}.
 The five value dimensions - \textit{Altruism}, \textit{Human Dignity}, \textit{Integrity}, \textit{Justice}, and \textit{Professionalism} - represent widely accepted ethical principles in nursing practice.
+To support fair and comprehensive LLM evaluation on key nursing value dimensions, we meticulously designed a two-level benchmark, which can address the two characteristics of new nurse–patient conflicts outlined above.

-We construct the benchmark through a five-month longitudinal field study conducted across three hospitals at different levels (primary, secondary, and tertiary).
-By shadowing nurses in their daily routines and systematically documenting their behaviors, we collect 1,100 real-world nursing behavior instances.
+\begin{itemize}[leftmargin=*] \item (1) We conducted a five-month field study in three hospitals (primary, secondary, and tertiary), systematically collecting 1,100 real-world cases from nurses' daily work, which involve both clinical knowledge and nursing values.
 Then, each of the 1,100 instances is annotated by five licensed clinical nurses, who annotate the nursing value(s) expressed in the instance and judge whether the nurse's behavior aligns with them.
-To construct a balanced dataset, we then use o1 to generate a counterfactual version for each instance, preserving the original context while reversing the ethical polarity (e.g., ``\textit{administering two different vaccines to a child in two arms}'' vs. ``\textit{injecting both into the same arm}'').
-This yields both value-aligned and value-violating variants for each instance, resulting in a total of 2,200 labeled samples.
-We refer to this collection as the \textbf{Easy-Level} dataset.
+To construct a balanced dataset, we then use OpenAI o1 to generate a counterfactual version for each instance, preserving the original context while reversing the ethical polarity (e.g., ``\textit{administering two different vaccines to a child in two arms}'' vs. ``\textit{injecting both into the same arm}'').
+The generated counterfactual samples, verified by domain experts and combined with the original instances, constitute a total of 2,200 labeled samples, which together form the \textbf{Easy-Level} dataset.